Open Money Stack

 • how much moved

-For a treasury team paying vendors, a fintech running payroll, or a business settling internal flows across entities, that exposure is a real operational problem.
+For a treasury team paying vendors, a fintech running payroll, or a business settling internal flows across entities, for instance, that exposure is a real operational problem.
 Public chains deliver the speed, cost, and 24/7 availability that traditional banking rails don't.
 They also broadcast the details of every payment to every observer on the network.

 How it works